MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this BlockBody.
 - Every Transaction either has yet to enter Epochs or is in Epochs.
 - Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
-- Each sketch is properly constructed from the data used to construct their respective Merkle.
+- The sketch is properly constructed from the same data used to construct the Merkle.
 - Only new Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
 - Every Element is valid and doesn't cause a MeritRemoval when combined with another Element either already on the Blockchain or in the same Block.